 So you will have to draw them out of hiding for the traps to work.

-You are probably wondering… where do bed bugs hide besides the bed?
+So where do bed bugs hide aside from the bed?

 Bed bugs are tiny and flat, so they can hide almost anywhere.

 The most common hiding places include: